Fourth Stage Of A Personal Injury Lawsuit: Mediation

 The opening sessions can be hard on the parties.
 While both lawyers are often posturing some, their statements will still contain some truths, and often those truths are hard to hear.
 Unfortunately, in some mediations, the opposing lawyer takes those issues and can become overbearing.
 I tell most of my clients that they’ll come out of this opening session having heard several things that probably make them mad.
 But it’s part of the process.

 However, the opening session also has the potential to drive the parties further apart.
 As a result, more and more mediators are starting to do away with the opening.
-Instead, they’ll start with the caucuses.
+Instead, they’ll start with the caucus part of mediation, where the parties are in separate rooms.
+I estimate that at least 50% of today's mediations are conducted without an opening session or with an opening session where the parties simply do a "meet and greet" to meet one another.

 After the opening session, the parties are broken up into two separate rooms.
+You and your lawyer will be in one room, and the adjuster and defense lawyer will be in a second room.
 At that point, the mediator starts engaging in shuttle diplomacy.
 He’ll spend time in one room with one party and then go to the other room with the other party, and he’ll continue to go back and forth.

 The mediator may begin the caucuses by playing devil’s advocate in each session — asking the parties to assess their strengths and weaknesses, etc. The mediator may also take information back and forth between the rooms.
 But the mediator’s most important job is exchanging offers between the parties.